proofartifacts/guidelines/index.md

 ### Introduction
 The goal of the proof-artifact evaluation is to recognize and promote high-quality proof artifacts, as well as verify that the mechanized formalization of a paper
 * faithfully represents the definitions and theorems in the paper that were claimed to be mechanized, and
-* contains complete proofs for all theorems, except for clearly marked and documented  hypotheses.
+* contains complete proofs for all theorems (which may rely on documented and justified hypotheses and axioms).

 Authors should organize and document their artifact sufficiently to ensure that a reviewer can complete their assessment within one day.

 Reviewers will be aiming to accept the artifact if
 * it can be reviewed in the allocated time;
 * it is straightforward to understand how the mechanized proofs correspond to the definitions and theorems in the paper;
-* the proofs of all theorems are complete (except as explained in the paper or artifact documentation).
+* the proofs of all theorems are complete (but may refer to clearly documented hypotheses and axioms).

 ### Guidelines for Authors